deresse1998/IDSY-1190-Fluid-Power-Systems/README.md

-# IDSY-1190-Fluid-Power-Systems
+# IDSY-1190
 # Lesson Plan
-# Introduction to Training Program
+# Introduction to Fluid Power Systems
     Description of Course Structure
     Administration of Course Per-Test
     Distribution of materdials